Arkansas woman who survived month-long COVID hospitalization billed nearly $1 million

 "The bills?
 They were incredible.
 I mean it was close to a million dollars for how sick I was on life support," said Russie.

-Her worker's comp is supposed to serve as insurance, but initially, she was billed by UAMS and Baptist health.
+Her worker's compensation is supposed to serve as insurance, but initially she was billed by UAMS and Baptist Health.
 Her bills have been threatened to go to collections, affecting her credit.

 Although confusion in paying them back is being settled, the numbers are still there for how much after care for COVID treatments would be.